DmitryLashinMSU/Spectroastrometric_tools/README.md

 # Spectroastrometric Tools

-Here you can find graphical user interfaces (GUI) for processing and planning spectroastrometric observations:
+Here you can find graphical user interfaces for processing and planning spectroastrometric observations:
 * **SPARTA** (Spectral Processing for Analysis, Reduction and Two-source Astrometry)
 * **TALOS** (Test for Astrometric Limits of Observed Spectra).